In this article I’ll share my experiences & opinion on three Muscle Feast products I’m very familiar with:

 Amino acid profile

-* Muscle Feast Whey Isolate & Optimum NutritionWhey Blend have a similar amino acid content (around ~5g of BCAAs per serving), although Optimum Nutrition doesn’t publish their amino profiles.
+* Muscle Feast Whey Isolate & Optimum NutritionWhey Blend have a similar amino acid content (around ~5g of BCAAs per serving), although Optimum Nutrition doesn’t publish their amino acids profiles.

 Compared to the clean milk taste of Muscle Feast’s unflavored whey, the O.N. powder tastes processed, given it has two artificial sweeteners in it, sucralose & acesulfame potassium.